Roasted garlic just got easier with this air fryer recipe. In this post, I’ll share how to roast garlic in the air fryer + my favorite ways to use it.

 The head will be hot, of course, when coming out of the air fryer.
 So allow it to rest for a bit before fully digging into it.

 Once it’s had a chance to cool, remove the garlic from the peel by giving each clove a light squeeze.
 Each one should pop right out of its skin.

 - Drizzle extra virgin olive oil

 - Remove any excess papery peel from a head of garlic (but still leave each clove covered.)
-Cut 1/4 inch off the top of a head of garlic, exposing the tops of the cloves underneath.
+Cut ¼ inch off the top of a head, exposing the tops of the cloves underneath.

 - Drizzle extra virgin olive oil onto the exposed parts of the cloves.

-- Wrap the head of garlic in aluminum foil and put it into the air fryer.
+- Wrap the head of garlic in aluminum foil.
+Put it into the air fryer.

 - Air fry at 400 degrees for 20 minutes.
 Stop to check the doneness of the cloves.
 They should have a gentle give to them when they are ready.
 If they’re not quite done, wrap them in foil again, and continue to cook in 5 to 10 minute increments until ready.

 - Give the head of garlic a few minutes to cool before diving into it.
 Once it’s cool, gently squeeze on each clove, and it will pop right out of its skin.